swallowcamel/nancywiki/Self-Hosting-Nancy.md

 After you have installed the package, create an instance of the `NancyHost` class and call the `Start` method.

-You can use a console app to host Nancy.
-Simply install the [`Nancy.Hosting.Self`](https://nuget.org/packages/Nancy.Hosting.Self) NuGet package.

     using (var host = new NancyHost(new Uri("http://localhost:1234"))
     {
        host .Start();